OpenSLO/OpenSLO/README.md

   However, if using `ratioMetric` then any number of Thresholds can be defined.

 - **alertPolicies\[ \]** _AlertPolicy_, optional field.
-  An alert policy can be defined inline or can refer to an [AlertPolicy](#alertpolicy) object, in which case the following are required:
+  section.
+An alert policy can be defined inline or can refer to an [Alert Policies](#alertpolicy) object, in which case the following are required:
   - **alertPolicyRef** _string_: this is the name of the AlertPolicy